Efficient Aggregated Kernel Tests using Incomplete $U$-statistics

 \end{lemma} The proof of \Cref{lem:varbound} is deferred to \Cref{proof:varbound}.
 We emphasize the fact that this variance bound also holds for random design with replacement, as considered by \citet{blom1976some} and \citet{lee1990ustatistic}.
 For random design, we observe that if $\abs{\D} \asymp N^2$ then the bound is $\sigma_1^2 / N + \sigma_2^2 / N^2$ which is the variance bound of the complete $U$-statistic \citep[Lemma 10]{albert2019adaptive}.
-If $N \leq \abs{\D} \leq N^2$, the variance bound is $\sigma_1^2 / N + \sigma_2^2 / \abs{\D}$, and if $\abs{\D} \leq N$ it is $\sigma_2^2 / \abs{\D}$ since $\sigma_1^2 \leq \sigma_2^2 / 2$ \citep[Equation 2.1]{blom1976some}.
+If $N \lesssim \abs{\D} \lesssim N^2$, the variance bound is $\sigma_1^2 / N + \sigma_2^2 / \abs{\D}$, and if $\abs{\D} \lesssim N$ it is $\sigma_2^2 / \abs{\D}$ since $\sigma_1^2 \leq \sigma_2^2 / 2$ \citep[Equation 2.1]{blom1976some}.

 \citet{kim2020minimax} develop exponential concentration bounds for permuted complete $U$-statistics, and \citet{clemencon2013maximal} study the uniform approximation of $U$-statistics by incomplete $U$-statistics.
 To the best of our knowledge, no quantile bounds have yet been obtained for incomplete $U$-statistics in the literature.
-While permutations are well-suited for complete $U$-statistics \citep{kim2020minimax}, using them with incomplete $U$-statistics results in having to compute new kernel values, and this comes at an extra computational cost we would like to avoid.
+While permutations are well-suited for complete $U$-statistics \citep{kim2020minimax}, using them with incomplete $U$-statistics results in having to compute new kernel values, which comes at an additional computational cost we would like to avoid.
 Restricting the set of permutations to those for which the kernel values have already been computed for the original incomplete $U$-statistic corresponds exactly to using a wild bootstrap \citep[Appendix B]{schrab2021mmd}.
-Hence, we consider the wild bootstrapped second order incomplete $U$-statistic
+Hence, we consider the wild bootstrapped second-order incomplete $U$-statistic

 for i.i.d.\ Rademacher random variables $\epsilon_1,\dots,\epsilon_N$ with values in $\{-1,1\}$, for which we derive an exponential concentration bound (quantile bound).
 We note the in-depth work of \citet{chwialkowski2014wild} on the wild bootstrap procedure for kernel tests with applications to quadratic-time MMD and HSIC tests.
 We now provide exponential tail bounds for wild bootstrapped incomplete $U$-statistics. \begin{lemma} There exists some constant $C>0$ such that, for every $t\geq 0$, we have